zhenalexfan/MarkdownHan/README.md

 MarkdownHan (stylized as M↓漢) is another dialect of Markdown, attempting to enable features commonly used in Chinese and Japanese writing.
 Specifically, M↓漢 brings [ruby markups](https://www.w3.org/International/articles/ruby/markup.en), inserted text, and deleted text to the original John Gruber version of Markdown syntax.

-You can try using M↓漢 in the [web demo](http://playground.alexfan.dev/markdownhan).
+Try using M↓漢 in the [web demo](http://playground.alexfan.dev/markdownhan)!

 ## What is Markdown?